SAP/generator-easy-ui5/README.md

 The purpose of this generator is to guide you on your first steps with SAPUI5 and SAP BTP deployments.
 Once you are familiar with those technologies, you might want to tweak the projects to adapt them for productive use-cases (such as continuous deployment pipelines and full i18n).

-## Target platforms

-During the prompting phase, the generator will ask on which target platform your app should run.
-Currently, the following options are available:

-- Static webserver
-- SAP BTP
-- SAP HANA XS Advanced
-- SAP NetWeaver

 ## Installation